Skip to main content

 Accessible Name

-For each HTML that's accessible, there is also a name calculated by the browser.
-This name will be unique within the accessible tree of the page.
+For each accessible HTML element, the browser also works out a name.
+This name is unique within the accessible tree of the page.

 Accessible Elements

-Not all HTML elements in the DOM are by default accessible.
-For example a span or a div has no meaning until it has a details associated with it.
-We must use ARIA attributes to attached details to it.
+Not all HTML elements in the DOM are accessible by default.
+For example, a span or a div has no meaning on its own.
+You must add details to it.
+We use ARIA attributes to attach those details.

 accessibility isn't about interacting